 - Heat oven to 450 degrees.

-- Mix all the peppers, onions and garlic on a large baking sheet, tossing with 1 tablespoon of the oil.
+- Mix all the peppers, onions and garlic on a large baking sheet, tossing with the olive oil.
 Arrange the peppers cut side down.

-- Drizzle the remaining 1 tablespoon of oil on a second large baking sheet and place the tomatoes cut side down in one layer.
+- Add the tomatoes to a second large baking sheet, placing them cut side down in one layer.

 - Roast the pans 25 to 30 minutes, turning half way if needed for even cooking and tossing the onions and garlic as needed for even browning.